Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricClientCertificate.md

 # Add-AzureRmServiceFabricClientCertificate

 ## SYNOPSIS
-Add common name or thumbprint to the cluster for client authentication
+Add common name or thumbprint to the cluster for client authentication purposes.

 ## SYNTAX